 "I wish I had better news."

-Since Dr. Callas got Mrs. Larson's test results, he had been thinking about how to tell her she has Parkinson's disease.
-Because he didn't want to feel pressured for time, Dr. Callas made sure Mrs. Larson had today's last appointment.
-He knew she'd have a lot of questions.
-Knowing that Mrs. Larson suspected something was seriously wrong, Dr. Callas decided the best approach was to be gentle, but direct.
-He reviewed her chart for details, took a deep breath, and opened the exam room door...
+Dr. Callas has been thinking about how to tell Mrs. Larson she has Parkinson's disease.
+He doesn't want to feel pressured for time, so Dr. Callas makes sure Mrs. Larson has the last appointment of the day.
+Knowing that Mrs. Larson suspects something is seriously wrong, Dr. Callas decides the best approach is to be gentle, but direct.
+He reviews her chart for details, takes a deep breath, and opens the exam room door...

 For more information on breaking bad news, contact: